Study on PCR Test Used to Detect CCP Virus Based on Flawed Design: Scientists

 Second, the US violated international law by assassinating him in Yemen.

-Neither holds up, both morally or legally.
+Neither argument holds up, both morally or legally.

 First I’ll address international law.